lanl/SEPIA/docs/snippets.rst

 To make predictions, use the :ref:`sepiapredict` class.
 There are different types of predictions, and predictions can be made in the model space (w, u, v) or output space (y), with or without standardization.

+    .. note:: The predictions class is still being finalized, so this section is subject to change.

 Emulator predictions
 ^^^^^^^^^^^^^^^^^^^^